 I started teaching nationally in 2012 and have delivered lectures and workshops at bellydance events such as the WAMED (Perth) and OMEDA (Melbourne) festivals.
 I also teach and perform at local events like Everybody Dance Now (Wodonga) and Motion Dance Festival (Wodonga).

-I returned to Albury/Wodonga in 2018 and now teach at ConfiDANCE Academy.
+I returned to Albury/Wodonga in 2018 and now teach through ConfiDANCE Academy.
 I’m very proud to be connected to a studio where the focus is on building confidence through dance.

 Since 2002, I’ve studied extensively with Australian and international artists both online and in person at workshops and private classes.
 I have been most influenced by the following teachers: